-USA Track & Field, the national governing body for track and field sports has also said the policy on cannabis punishments for athletes “should be reevaluated.”
+USA Track & Field, the national body for track and field sports, has said cannabis policy for athletes “should be reevaluated.”

 Other Members of Congress are also supportive of Sha’Carri Richardson.

-“Marijuana is not a performance-enhancing drug unless you’re entered in the Coney Island hot dog eating contest on Fourth of July,” Congressman Steve Cohen (D-TN) said at a House Judiciary Committee meeting.
+“Marijuana is not a performance-enhancing drug.
+Unless you’re entered in the Coney Island hot dog eating contest on the Fourth of July,” Congressman Steve Cohen (D-TN) said at a House Judiciary Committee meeting.

 “To take [Richardson’s] right to appear and her dream away from her is absurd, and this Congress should see that we don’t have these problems in the future,” he added.

 A lot of the responsibility for making changes to cannabis policy rests on the shoulders of President Joe Biden.
-Biden was a long-time proponent of the War on Drugs who has only slowly come around to the idea of cannabis decriminalization.
-While initially indifferent, White House Press Secretary Jen Psaki has said that they might need to “take another look.”
+Biden was a long-time proponent of the War on Drugs who has only slowly come around to cannabis decriminalization.
+While initially indifferent, White House Press Secretary Jen Psaki said they might need to “take another look.”